Find Affordable College Courses

 Check out the philosophy and religious studies graduate certificate programs at these schools if you want to attend one of the most popular in the Far Western US Region .

 Our analysis found Institute of Buddhist Studies to be the most popular school for philosophy and religious studies students who want to pursue a graduate certificate in the Far Western US Region .
-Located in the medium-sized city of Berkeley, Institute of Buddhist Studies is a private not-for-profit school with a fairly small student population.
+Located in the city of Berkeley, Institute of Buddhist Studies is a private not-for-profit college with a fairly small student population.

 Full Philosophy & Religious Studies at Institute of Buddhist Studies Report

 Our analysis found Starr King School for Ministry to be the most popular school for philosophy and religious studies students who want to pursue a graduate certificate in the Far Western US Region .
-Located in the large city of Berkeley, Starr King School for Ministry is a private not-for-profit school with a small student population.
+Located in the large city of Berkeley, Starr King School for Ministry is a private not-for-profit college with a fairly small student population.

 #1